-- 2-step screening tool for any ASD; objective & easy to administer. - 23 questions - Simple screen with a 6th-grade reading level that can be given to all parents during pediatric visits (Kleinman, 2007). - Does not rely on physician's or early interventionist's observation of the child - Must be used in its entirety to be valid - Children for whom there are additional concerns or who fail a specific number of items will receive a follow-up interview to assess whether concerning behaviors indicate risk or whether the behaviors which might have indicated risk have continued.
+- 2-step screening tool for any ASD; objective & easy to administer to accommodate PHCP's high patient needs. - 23 questions (including the original 9 taken from CHAT). - Simple screen with a 6th-grade reading level that can be given to all parents during pediatric visits (Kleinman, 2007). - Doesn't rely on physician's observation of the child, - Must be used in its entirety to be valid - Children for whom there are additional concerns or who fail a specific number of items will receive a follow-up interview to assess whether concerning behaviors indicate risk or whether the behaviors which might have indicated risk have continued.